Special Issue: The Bull Market Exit Plan

 Bugs in smart contracts?
 Customer service delays?
 Exchange SNAFUs?
 Wallets under maintenance?

 What about insufficient gas fees for DEX exchanges?
 Steep withdrawal fees for traditional exchanges?
-Transfer fees to move the crypto around?
+Transaction fees to move the crypto around?

 Are you prepared for exchanges to crash and transactions to get blocked?
 Withdrawal limits?
 Whitelisting rules that prevent you from moving your crypto for 1-7 days?
-Compliance checks on your account?
+Compliance checks or holds on your accounts?

 Wait until the time’s right